Water is an important part of your guinea pigs diet and should be replaced daily to ensure it is free of bacteria.

-Changing the water daily, as opposed to simply topping up, will also allow you to monitor just how much water your cavy is drinking.
+Changing the water daily, as opposed to simply topping up, will also allow you to monitor just how much water your guinea pig is drinking.
 Any changes in their intake could indicate an underlying medical condition.

 You must wash the water bottle thoroughly on a daily basis before re-filling.

 Guinea pigs should drink water out of a glass or plastic bottle that is specially designed for small pets.
-The bottle can be attached to the outside of the cage with a bendy metal fastener.
+The bottle can be attached to the outside of the cage or hutch with a bendy metal fastener or spring fastener.

 Guinea pigs can drink water from a bowl but this isn’t a hygienic way of providing their water as it can become contaminated with urine and feces.
-You should always ensure you have a proper water bottle feeder for your pet so they have access to clean water.
+It’s important your guinea pigs have a proper water bottle feeder so they have access to clean water.
 If the water is dirty, they may not drink it and could become ill.

-If your guinea pig isn’t drinking the water, check the bottle is actually dispensing the water properly.
+If your guinea pig isn’t drinking water, check the bottle is actually dispensing the water properly.
 If the water bottle is working correctly and they are still not drinking, it may be your guinea pig is consuming a lot of watery veggies and doesn’t need extra water.